On this page, I broaden my collection of safe experiments by using some research findings. To do this, I owe a debt to a particular research paper:

 - at a deep level, clients are sensitive to the therapist unable to maintain their own self-care or self compassion.

 So in what way does this research help us with small, safe experiments?
-The research identifies some specific qualities and actions seen as ‘helpful’.
+This ‘process’ related research identifies some specific qualities and actions as ‘helpful’.
 It is clear that clients rarely attribute their important changes to any one intervention.
-Most often, the ‘qualities’ in the therapist and the relationship that they build together are highlighted.

 Cluster 1: Commitment to therapy: an honest negotiation is more likely to bring success